bakedpotato0/cs7810-intro-to-ke/project-deliverables/presentation.md

 **Nicholas Latham**
 - Contributions: Drafted use case sections, key notions, module and overall diagrams, and axioms; extracted dataset metadata tag lists.
 - What went well: Once we got going, the development process seemed mostly straightforward.
-- What could be improved: Some of the datasets we chose have restricted access so we had to glean whatever we could from public reports, and many of others were still difficult to download.
+- What could be improved: Some of the datasets we chose have restricted access, so we had to glean whatever we could from public reports, and many of others were still difficult to download.

+---

+# Retrospective — Comments
 **Chris Nodel**
+- Contributions:
+- What went well:
+- What could be improved:
 ---

 # Retrospective — Comments
-**Van Quoc Huy Vo (you)**
+**Van Quoc Huy Vo**
 - Contributions: integrated datasets list, module descriptions, schema diagrams and axioms; coordinated the overall narrative.
 - What went well: strong integration of public datasets and clear competency questions.
 - What could be improved: streamline data acquisition early; standardize property naming and units across datasets.

+---

+# Retrospective — Comments
 **Course Rating (group summary):**
 - Useful: ✅
 - Fun: somewhat (interesting but rigorous)